hoodoer/JS-Tap/README.md

 **Note:** Sidecar commands are asynchronous.
 When you send a command, the UI polls for results.
 The beacon must check in (heartbeat) to pick up the command, forward it to the native binary, and send the result back.
 With default heartbeat settings, expect a few seconds delay.

 ### Custom Payloads
-Starting in version 1.02 there is a custom payload feature.
 Multiple JavaScript payloads can be added in the JS-Tap portal and executed on a single client, all current clients, or set to autorun on all future clients.
 Payloads can be written/edited within the JS-Tap portal, or imported from a file.
 Payloads can also be exported.
 The format for importing payloads is simple JSON.
 The JavaScript code and description are simply base64 encoded.
 ```
 [{"code":"YWxlcnQoJ1BheWxvYWQgMSBmaXJpbmcnKTs=","description":"VGhlIGZpcnN0IHBheWxvYWQ=","name":"Payload 1"},{"code":"YWxlcnQoJ1BheWxvYWQgMiBmaXJpbmcnKTs=","description":"VGhlIHNlY29uZCBwYXlsb2Fk","name":"Payload 2"}]
 ```